isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-    ???
+    class LegacyClass
+    {
+        Foo* m_owningPtr;
+        Bar* m_observerPtr;
+    }

+The only way to determine ownership may be to dig through the code to look for allocations.
+If a pointer is owning, document it as owning.

 ##### Note

-If the `T*` or `T&` is owning, mark it `owning`.
-If the `T*` is not owning, consider marking it `ptr`.
-This will aid documentation and analysis.
+Ownership should be clear in new code (and refactored legacy code) according to [R.20](#Rr-owner) for owned resources and [R.3](#Rr-ptr) for non-owned resources.

 ##### Enforcement

-Look at the initialization of raw member pointers and member references and see if an allocation is used.
+Look at the initialization of raw member pointers and see if an allocation is used.

 ### <a name="Rc-dtor-ptr2"></a>C.33: If a class has an owning pointer member, define a destructor